 Fans of Harry Potter and Little Witch Academia will be pleased to hear that there are currently two very exciting magic school games in development.
-Whilst Chucklefish’s game, which has the working title of ‘Spellbound’ is still in its early stages, Ikenfell is much further in development.
+Whilst Chucklefish’s game, which has the working title of ‘Witchbrook’ is still in its early stages, Ikenfell is much further in development.
 Ikenfell is expected to be released around June 2018.

 Interestingly, both games use pixel game art, are simulation games, and are (obviously) set in a magic school.
-However, they both have unique art styles, with Chucklefish’s game Spellbound having visual similarities to their very popular game, Stardew Valley.
+However, they both have unique art styles, with Chucklefish’s game Witchbrook having visual similarities to their very popular game, Stardew Valley.

 Ikenfell is a JRPG game which utilises turn-based and timing-based battle mechanics.
 These mechanics enhance it’s variety of characters and story development.
-It’ creator has said it’s art style was influenced by a plethora of games such as Paper Mario, Mario & Luigi: Superstar Saga, Earthbound (Spellbound, Starbound, Earthbound, Warbound, everything-bound!), and Robotrek.
+It’ creator has said it’s art style was influenced by a plethora of games such as Paper Mario, Mario & Luigi: Superstar Saga, Earthbound (Witchbrook, Starbound, Earthbound, Warbound, everything-bound!), and Robotrek.
 The game also takes i nspiration from fictional teen series such as Harry Potter and Carry On.

 The game’s publisher is Humble Bundle, and its platforms are PC, Mac and possibly Linux.
 Humble Bundle are helping to polish the game, market it, and will soon add it to Steam.